yuri/ngcourse/handout/13-advanced-form-validation.md

 ## Disabling Login for Missing Data

 Let's revise the basic login UI we built earlier in this course.
-Replace the existing username and password fields in `index.html` with the following markup:
+Create a `main.html` at `app/components/main/main.html` with the following markup:

 ```html
 <div ng-controller="MainCtrl as main">